-Breaking someone's heart (or wounding it, if you're in a more casual relationship) really effing sucks.
+Breaking someone's heart—or wounding it, if you're in a more casual relationship—really effing sucks.
 We always focus on how to heal a broken heart after being dumped, but we never acknowledge how crappy it is to be the heartbreaker.
-This is why I chose to do my masters research in the area.
-(Ironically, when I was writing the final chapter of my thesis, I got harshly dumped.
-Karma or timely comparison experience?)
+This is why I chose to do my master's research in the area.

-Anyway, ending a relationship — whether it be a casual one or a marriage — is thick with anxiety, guilt, and conflict.
+Ending a relationship—whether it be a casual one or a marriage—is thick with anxiety, guilt, and conflict.
 And thus, what do we tend to do?
-Like me with this topic, we avoid.
-In the form of more serious, long term relationships, we avoid "the talk."
+We avoid.
+In the form of more serious, long-term relationships, we avoid "the talk."
 We silently remove ourselves from the relationship emotionally.
-We have unenthusiastic sex (or no sex) then lie awake next to them for the remainder of the night.
+We have unenthusiastic sex (or no sex) and then lie awake next to them for the remainder of the night.

-1. Don't try to blame it on something else or you'll just extend the process.
+1. Don't try to blame it on something else.

-For example, don't say "I'm not emotionally available" or "You deserve better."
-Those statement might be true, but they're likely not the reason you want to end things.
-Try something like, "I'm not totally invested in this, and I don't think it's fair to you to continue stringing you along," or "I've been seeing someone else and I think we're a better fit for each other."
+Trying to blame it on something else just extends the process.
+For example, don't say, "I'm not emotionally available" or "You deserve better."
+Those statements might be true, but they're likely not the reason you want to end things.
+Try something like, "I'm not totally invested in this, and I don't think it's fair to you to continue stringing you along," or "I've been seeing someone else, and I think we're a better fit for each other."

 2. Don't keep sleeping with them if you know they want more.